-Camp Hobé was held at the Camp Red Cliffs site near Huntsville through 1994.
-Since 1995, the program has been held at Camp Wapiti in Settlement Canyon near Tooele, Utah.
+Camp Hobé was held at the Camp Red Cliffs site near Huntsville, Utah through 1994.
+Since 1995, the summer camp program has been held at Camp Wapiti in Settlement Canyon near Tooele, Utah.
 The Utah Elks organization owns and manages the Camp Wapiti site for Camp Hobé and other local health camps, working closely with our staff to continually improve the site.

-Camp Hobé is administered and run by several part-time staff members (2 part-time year-round staff, 5 part-time seasonal staff).
+Camp Hobé is administered and run by several part-time staff members (2 year-round staff, 8 seasonal staff).
 Our staff works with almost 200 volunteers during camp and in the off-season.
 In 1986, Camp Hobé was awarded accreditation by the American Camp Association, the standard in camp program excellence and safety.
-In 2011, Camp Hobé was designated as a Gold Ribbon camp by the Children’s Oncology Camp Association International (COCAI), for meeting additional standards of excellence for oncology camping programs.
+In 2011, Camp Hobé was designated as a Gold Ribbon camp by the Children’s Oncology Camp Association, for meeting additional standards of excellence for children's oncology programs.
 Camp Hobé has maintained both designations continually ever since.
-Each year, staff members and key volunteers attend the COCAI conference and other trainings where they receive additional training in programming, recreational techniques, and risk management for this very special group of campers.
+Each year, staff members and key volunteers attend the Children’s Oncology Camp Association conference and other trainings where they receive additional training in programming, recreational techniques, and risk management for these very special campers and their families.

 What's next?
 Check out our Strategic Plan to find out more about our vision for the future.